danielsnick3/linked-blog-starter-md/Boss Fights/Hanami.md

 Wooden Balls:	As a bonus action, this creature throws a minefield of wooden balls If an enemy moves next to a ball they must succeed on a dc 18 dexterity saving throw or take 1d4 damage.
 Each ball has 1hp and 1 ac

-Observable Orbit	: As an action, this creature causes all wooden balls to follow this creature for one round
+Observable Orbit	: As an action, this creature causes all wooden balls to follow this creature.

+Wood Spike: As an attack, this creature summons vines that rush toward a creature.

 Forest Forged Initiative: